moisesrsantos/tsmorph_aequitas/README.md

 ## Overview

-This repository is dedicated to implementing experiments related to the paper submitted to CIKM 2023.
+This repository is dedicated to implementing experiments related to the paper submitted to AEQUITAS 2024 co-located with ECAI 2024.

 ## How to reproduce the results